 Your water heater is a crucial part of maintaining the comfort of your Gretna, LA home.
 Your water heater is not only responsible for ensuring that you have the hot water each day to shower, bathe, wash your hands and face, but also to make sure that your appliances can work to effectively clean clothes and dishes.
-While you may know how vital your water heater is to running your home, but you might not realize how important it is to have a routine water heater inspection.
+While you may know how vital their water heater is to the daily running of your home, you might not realize how important it is to have it inspected on a routine basis.

 Your water heater should be fully inspected at least once a year.
 Water heaters only last about 8 to 12 years and if they become damaged, it can be a costly or even dangerous situation.
 On top of that, it is also important to make sure that your water supply is clean and healthy.

 Your water heater inspection is a relatively quick process but should be done by a professional to make sure everything is checked out, and there are no complications during the process.